OscarKodes/100-Days-of-Data-Projects/README.md

 - Scraped records of writingprompts from reddit and exported the dataframe to CSV.
 - Planned next steps for NLP project.

+---

+### Day 36 - 37 - Aug 5-6, 2022

+**Tasks Done**

+- Import scraped text data from subreddit "WritingPrompts" and cleaned the data in R